PioneeringTechLab/laravel-sudo/README.md

 The aforementioned integration would check whether the current user is actually masquerading as someone else.
 That way, the password prompt will be for the *masquerading* user, not the *masqueraded* user.

+A sample application that leverages this package is available in a repo called [Laravel Sudo Sample](https://github.com/csun-metalab/laravel-sudo-sample).

 ## Table of Contents

 * [Installation](#installation)